 Price by 1-70 Grade (Latest Auction Records Included)

-5. 1955 DDO & DDR FS-103/801
+7. 1955 DDO & DDR FS-103/801

 The 1955 DDO & DDR FS-103/801 wheat penny is a proof error combining doubled die obverse and doubled die reverse characteristics.
-The FS-103 designation refers to the doubled die obverse features, while FS-801 indicates the doubled die reverse elements.
+FS-103 refers to the doubled die obverse features, while FS-801 indicates the doubled die reverse elements.

-The obverse shows doubling on portions of “LIBERTY,” “IN GOD WE TRUST,” and the date, though less prominent than the famous business strike version.
+The obverse shows doubling on portions of “LIBERTY,” “IN GOD WE TRUST,” and the date — though less prominent than the famous business strike version.
 The reverse displays doubling on the wheat ears, “ONE CENT,” “UNITED STATES OF AMERICA,” or other elements.

 1955 DDO & DDR FS-103/801 Wheat Penny (RD) Price/Grade Chart